Madeeha-Anjum/slider/README.md

 # Slider

-- slider menu using react and CSS
+- Created a slider using 3 Different Ways of CSS in React

 ## Local Setup